Presentation: Child with an ectopic kidney

 - For tests that do not include WGS, including R199, R141, R240 and R242:

-- For WGS-based tests, such as R27 and R89 you will need to:
+- For tests that are undertaken using WGS, including R27 and R89, you will need to:

-- Complete an NHS GMS test order form with details of the affected child (proband) and their parents.
-Include details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see how to complete a test order form for WGS for support).
+- complete an NHS GMS test order form with details of the affected individual (proband) and their parents where available, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support in completing WGS-specific forms).

 Resources